ucsb-cs16/s20/_lab/lab05.md

 ## Step 2: Obtain the starter code

+* **If you're on your local machine**, please follow the instructions from lab01 to download the starter code for every lab.
+Then you can copy the lab05 starter code (in the lab05 folder) into the folder that your `git` command just created.

+* **If you are using CSIL**, Copy the starter code by using the `cp` command below.

 This step is similar to lab02, first clone your github repo in the ~/cs16/ directory.
 Then cd into your repo directory.
 ```
   cd ~/cs16/lab05_gaucho_ally